Living Wills and the Durable Power Of Attorney for Healthcare

 Living wills must comply with state laws which differ in many respects, but as with wills, there may be many specific requirements.
 Most states, for instance, require 2 witnesses, while some require notarization of the document; many states allow either, while New Hampshire requires both, and within the state, the number of witnesses required for a living will may differ for that needed for a healthcare power of attorney.
 A few states require only 1 witness or they may have no witness requirement.
 Moreover, a living will may not be valid if you are pregnant.
 You must also be a minimum age, at least 19 years in most states.
 Additionally, the number of physicians required to certify that the conditions of the living will have been met with respect to the healthcare directive have been satisfied, and one may have to be your regular physician.
 For obvious reasons, many states do not allow witnesses who would benefit from your estate or who are related.
 Some states may also forbid any person who has a healthcare power of attorney over the declarant from being a witness to the living will.

-A state may have a statutory form of a living will that conforms to state requirements and will have the most common provisions, so that state residents can use a statutory form without spending a lot of money for a custom document, although custom documents can still be used, and, in many cases, should be used, especially for more complicated directives.
+A state may have a statutory form of a living will that conforms to state requirements and will have the most common provisions, so that state residents can use a statutory form without spending a lot of money for a custom document, although custom documents can still be used and should be used for more complicated directives.

 One provision that every living will should have is who is permitted to receive your healthcare information, especially if certain members of the family are not legally related to you, such as partners who never married and are not considered married under state law.
 This can help the family and the doctors to agree as to what is to be done.